isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 26.&nbsp;Social media platforms profit from the amplification of sensational and inflammatory content.
 Viral, harmful content draw engagement, higher engagements draw eyeballs, so their removal will impact revenue.

 {:start="27"}
 27.&nbsp;We have some basis to believe that online safety considerations might well yield to profit generation if left unregulated.
 Today, Tech Companies have community standards which ostensibly address online harms.
-Members can see some examples of these standards which are set out in Handout 7.&nbsp; However, most Platforms do not necessarily adhere to their own community standards.
+Members can see some examples of these standards which are set out in [Handout 7](/files/MinLaw_Handout___Real_Life_Stories_of_Online_Harms_and_Community_Guidelines__1_.pdf).
+However, most Platforms do not necessarily adhere to their own community standards.

 </p><p style="margin-left: 40px">a) Indeed, in the IMDA study cited by Minister for Digital Development and Information Josephine Teo a short while ago, over 50% of legitimate user complaints were not addressed in the first instance.